Your AI powered learning assistant

 The understanding of what a miracle was underwent a huge change.
 It was no longer seen as an interruption or violation of natural law, but instead something communicated through the channel of natural law.
 For example, the Noah's flood is viewed as coincidental rather than God breaking into the laws of nature.

-Hyperstition as Coincidence inducers, 'Newton's 'Miracles.
+Hyperstition as Coincidence Inducers

 The concept of hyperstition explores the idea of miracles in the 17th century, framing them as extreme improbabilities rather than violations of nature.
 Miracles are seen as astonishing probabilities that overwhelm any notion.